joomengine/jcb-documentation/060-The-custom-dashboard-option-in-JCB.md

 To change the dashboard:

 1. Choose **Dynamic** from the dropdown.
-2. Select any available Admin or Custom Admin View (e.g., “Compiler” or “Snippets”).
+2. Select any available Admin or Custom Admin View (e.g., "Compiler" or "Snippets").
 3. Click **Save & Close**.
 4. Rebuild your component by opening the **Compiler** in JCB and clicking **Compile**.
 5. Install the updated component in Joomla.